 By Sal LoCicero | August 9, 2021

-Ever since ‘Suicide Squad’ released on August 5th, 2016, many were left upset with the outcome of the final product.
+Ever since ‘Suicide Squad’ released on August 5, 2016, many fans were left upset with the outcome of the final product.
 The studio had decided to continue with a sequel, but found it difficult to grab the right creator for the job.
 DC Comics has gone through many ups and downs to the point where they have become disparate for new ideas.
 When James Gunn was fired from Marvel Studios (for a limited time) over offensive tweets he made in the past, Warner Bros snatched him right up and collaborated on what is now titled ‘The Suicide Squad’.

 Expected to be a hard R rated movie with tons of blood, mayhem and vulgarity throughout, got many hyped up for what was to come.
 Delivering on the promise, James Gunn and the studios released the first trailer - a red band trailer - to give fans a little taste.
 According to news, Gunn only had a short amount of time to finalize the script before production.

 Reviews have been wild towards it, some have praised it as “The Best Superhero Movie Of All Time” and “The Best DC Movie Since The Dark Knight”.
 James Gunn has shown himself to be such a creative storyteller who isn’t afraid to share his unique style no matter who likes it or not.